Bellingham Food Bank - Donation Sorting

 How are we serving?

 Help us get healthy food to those who need it.
 While weekly volunteers form the backbone of our efforts, we also need groups to come in and help us sort our growing stacks of non-perishable donations.
 That’s where your small group comes in!
 BFB can host groups of 5-20 at the downtown location (1824 Ellis Street) spacious upstairs warehouse.
 A time commitment of 2-5 hours is required.
-Children 7 years old and up are welcome; however, adult to child ratio is important.
+Children 13 and over are welcome.However,anyone younger than 16 requires a guardian be present.
 Please bring gloves, water and a snack (if desired).
 Volunteers must wear close-toed shoes and it's recommended they be supportive and comfortable.
 Available times include days Tues/Wed/Thurs/Fri/Sat and evenings Wed/Fri/Sat.

 Who do you contact?

 Once your group has a couple dates/times that work, have one person contact Julia Raider at email@example.com or 360.393.2838 and schedule a time works on their end.
 Make sure you know how many folks are coming and the ages of any children you’re bringing so they can plan ahead.